zzzprojects/docs/entityframeworkcore.com/pages/querying-data/querying-data-basic-query.md

 ## Load All data

-The following example load all the data from `Customers` table.
+The following example loads all the data from `Customers` table.

 ```csharp
 using (var context = new MyContext())